GlenDC/oss/misc/learn-how-to-learn-nat.md

 By creating good habbits (which require a little willpower, although not very much thanks to focus on process rather than product) you'll start harnassing your zombie-mode.
 Excecuting habbits in zombie-mode are automatic and rely therefore not on willpower to do something.

+It's also normal to get negative feelings when beginning work even though you like the subject very much.
+At that point you need a little willpower to for example start with the homework knowing that you'll focuss on the process thanks to great tricks such as the pomadora timer.

+Also planning time is as important as planning working time, so don't try to cram all the work at once because it will bite you in the ass.

 So to sum up, target your bad habbits, create good habbits and reward yourself enough and sufficient!